The Best Mobile App Design: Examples

 2. Let the User Have Control

-Furthermore, make error messages as informative as possible.
-This means that users know what to do to resolve an issue or what to do next if something goes awry.
+Furthermore, it is also important to make error messages as informative as possible.
+This means that users know what to do to resolve an issue or what steps to take next if something goes awry.

 3. Make Navigation Clear

 Create a logical information structure so that users can get around your app easily.
-Make it clear to the user where they are and how to return to previous screens, with useful headers and highly visible back buttons for example.
+By making a strategic use of different visual elements, you can guide users through your menu options, thus making it clear to the user where they are and how to return to previous screens, with useful headers and highly visible back buttons, for example.
+Providing an orderly navigation increases users’ exploration, thus avoiding confusion and a reduction of engagement.

 4. Onboard Users